-Jealousy is ours that we show that others are better than us and we are less than better than them.
+Jealousy is one of our property which shows that others are better than us and we are less better than them.
 Because of this obstacle, we start seeing ourselves with a loss of sight.
 Well, human beings can have infinite reasons for jealousy.
 But fear is the main reason.
 When we fear that others can encroach on our territory and our lives will not be enough to stop them, we start to envy them.

 In the Mahabharata, the same kind of jealousy is described as a dispute.
 King Pandu of Hastinapur receives a curse, consequently, he becomes unable to intercourse with his wives and creates children from them.
 After that, he goes to live in the forest.

 Both his wives Kunti and Madri also go to the forest with him.
 Then Kunti, telling the remedy to avoid this curse, says, ‘I have a mantra by which I can call any deity and force it to give me a son.’
 Pandu does not use this remedy till then As long as he does not listen to his elder brother, Anand Dhritarashtra, who has now become the ruler of Hastinapur, the wife of Gandhari is pregnant.

 The fear awakens in her mind that if she does not have a child then her family will be destroyed.
 He urges Kunti to take advantage of that mantra.
 He calls Yama, Vayu, and Indra and gives them Yudhishtir, Bhima and Arjuna.
 Pandu asks him to create more sons, but Kunti says that he can not use this mantra more than three times.
 That is why Pandu tells him to tell his second wife Madri about this mantra.